DrLex0/quake-frogbots/waypoint/README.md

    - Now disable manual mode `O` to be actually teleported, then re-enable `O`.
    - Since you are now on top of the `destination`, it should be immediately connected.
      (If the level designer stacked another marker on top, the wrong one might get selected.
 In that case, remove the connection, and try again after changing overlap preference with `L` or zero `0`.
 When designing your own levels, _avoid_ giving info entities the exact same location as others, nudge them around a bit.)
+   - If it is a 2-way teleporter, now do the same thing to connect its trigger to the destination at the other side.
    - It doesn't matter whether you assign a `trigger_teleport` the zone it is in, or its destination zone.
 (I stick with the zone it is in.)
 9. **Special path modes.** You can apply these while making the paths, or afterwards.
-Select mode with `V` before making the link (not all are path modes, some affect display mode).
-This requires _one-way mode_ to be enabled (`J` key).
-   Same workflow as above, only now you also have to select the mode with `V` before making the connection.
 The modes for a marker's paths can be seen by pressing the `R` key.
+   Same workflow as above, only now you also have to select the mode with `V` before making the connection (not all are path modes, some affect display mode).
+Most of these require _one-way mode_ to be enabled (`J` key).
+   - **Disconnect mode**: removes a path, but even though this also works without enabling one-way mode, it will only disconnect the path from the starting marker _x_ to target _y_.
+Repeat in the other direction unless you really want to have a one-way path.
    - **Jump ledge** (shown as ‘`J`’, number 1024 in code) is to make the bot jump _up onto_ or _down from_ ledges, or bridge gaps.
 You'll need this for anything that cannot be reached by merely running.
 The bot will refuse to take a downwards jump that may cause damage, _unless_ it has ledge mode.
 When unsure, it is better to assign ledge mode when unneeded than the other way round.
    - **Door mode** (shown as `‘D’`, number 256 in code) is for getting through doors like in _dm6_ that need to be shot/whacked to open.
 This is limited by certain constraints and requires extra configuration.
 More details in the advanced section below.
-   - **Disconnect mode**: removes the path, but only from the starting marker _x_ to target _y_.
-Repeat in the other direction unless you really want to have a one-way path.
    - **Rocket jump mode** (shown as `‘R’`, number 512 in code) is to make the bot consider a RJ from that place to the destination.
 It will only do this if the conditions are right, and will also add a coin flip to the decision, so don't expect the bot to RJ all the time.
    - **Precision jump** (shown as `‘P’`, number 2048 in code) is _new_ compared to the older Frogbot, and allows to navigate small steps like the ones towards the yellow armour in _e1m2._ This must only be used when the bot can get within a distance of 48 units of the marker that has the `P` path flag.
 If not, the bot will get stuck. _Do not_ combine precision jump with any other path mode.
      You may not need this mode often, but without it, getting onto certain small steps is often near impossible because the bots move too erratically when trying to use ledge mode.